Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

 We further investigate the location of galaxies with respect to the MS, distinguishing between LTGs and ETGs.
-For AMIGA, filaments, and Virgo, the bulk of the galaxy populations lies on the MS and is essentially composed of LTGs, as mentioned above.
+For AMIGA, filaments, and Virgo, the bulk of the galaxy population lies on the MS and is essentially composed of LTGs, as mentioned above.

-The fraction of both ETGs and LTGs that are located below the MS, i.e., with ${\rm SFR}<1/3~{\rm SFR}_{\rm MS}$, increases as one moves from the field (AMIGA) to filaments.
-For the LTGs, only $11\%\pm2\%$\footnote{Hereafter, rms uncertainties in the fractions are estimated using binomial statistics \citep[see e.g.,][]{Castignani2014}.} of the AMIGA sample is below the MS, compared to $23\%\pm3\%$ (41/180) in the filaments, and $25\%\pm5\%$ (20/79) in the Virgo cluster.
-Conversely, the fraction of ETGs below the MS is $69\%\pm12\%$ (11/16) for AMIGA sources, $83\%\pm5\%$ (54/65) for filament galaxies, and 100\% (30/30) for the Virgo cluster galaxies.
-This shows that galaxy star formation activity is more effectively suppressed in filaments than the field, but less strongly than in Virgo cluster.
-Therefore the processes that lead to star formation quenching are already at play in filaments for LTGs and even more effectively for ETGs.
+{ From Fig.~\ref{fig:SFR_vs_Mstar} we can see that the quenching fraction $f_{\rm Q}$ of both ETGs and LTGs increases from the field (AMIGA) to filaments.
+For the LTGs of the AMIGA sample,} $f_{\rm Q}=11\%\pm2\%$\footnote{Hereafter, rms uncertainties in the fractions are estimated using binomial statistics \citep[see e.g.,][]{Castignani2014}.} compared to $f_{\rm Q}=23\%\pm3\%$ (41/180) in the filaments, and $f_{\rm Q}=25\%\pm5\%$ (20/79) in the Virgo cluster. { For ETGs, the quenching fraction is higher than for LTGs in all three environments, and is equal to} $f_{\rm Q}=69\%\pm12\%$ (11/16) for AMIGA sources, $f_{\rm Q}=83\%\pm5\%$ (54/65) for filament galaxies, and 100\% (30/30) for the Virgo cluster galaxies.

+{ The fact that the fraction of galaxies with low levels of star formation increases from the field, to filaments, to the Virgo cluster implies that galaxy star formation activity is suppressed in filaments more effectively than the field, but less strongly than in the Virgo cluster.} Therefore, the processes that lead to star formation quenching are already at play in filaments for LTGs { and are even more effective in ETGs.}